 It is the Mercy College policy to conduct academic and business activities in a manner that is free from discrimination, and to provide equal opportunity or and equal treatment for students regardless of race, color, national and ethnic origin, age, sexual orientation, gender identity, religion, creed, physical or mental disability, status as a disabled veteran or veteran of war, political affiliation, or any other factor protected by law.
 Furthermore, Mercy College admits students of any race, color, national and ethnic origin, age, sexual orientation, gender identity, religion, creed, physical or mental disability, status as a disabled veteran or veteran of war, or any other factor protected by law to all the rights, privileges, programs and activities generally made available to students at the school.
+The College does not discriminate on the basis of race, color, national and ethnic origin, gender identity, religion, creed, physical or mental disabiled veteran or veteran of war, or any other factor protected by law to all the rights, privileges, programs and activities generally made available to students at the school.
 The College does not discriminate on the basis of race, color, national and ethnic origin, age, sexual orientation, gender identity, religion, creed, physical or mental disability, status as a disabled veteran or veteran of war, or any other factor protected by law in the administration of its educational policies, admissions policies, scholarship and loan programs, or any other school-administered programs.